Authenticity has been a constant watchword for Dan Cruikshank as he sets about renovating his Georgian townhouse.

 As he opened up the boarded windows he found, to his great delight, original 18th-century Crown glass – an early type of hand-blown window glass with a distinctive blue-green hue and rippled effect.
 ‘I find it incredible to think that during the Christmas of 1940, when the family that were living here were huddled in the basement and the east end of London was engulfed in a sea of flames, even the glass survived,’ Dan says.

-Averse as he was to tampering with the building, he decided upon one major change to the ground floor sitting room – and this was only to return to the original layout.
+Averse as he was to tampering with the building, he decided upon one major change to the ground floor living room – and this was only to return to the original layout.
 ‘I realised that the room had been altered in the 19th century,’ he explains.
 ‘A partition had been moved.
 I put it back to where it was in the 1720s.
 Curiously, I found a roll of newspaper, crumpled up and put into the corner of the room to stop a draught.
 It was from 1848 – that dated the alteration.’

 There were other discoveries along the way.
-Dan came upon old visiting cards, children’s playing cards from the first half of the 20th century, old bottles and then, while repairing one fireplace, he uncovered late 18th-century Delft tiles amid the rubble.
+Dan came upon old visiting cards, children’s playing cards from the first half of the 20th century, old bottles and then, while repairing a fireplace, he uncovered late 18th-century Delft tiles amid the rubble.
 ‘The English made their own imitations of Dutch Delft,’ says Dan.
 ‘These were made in either Bristol or Liverpool.’

 A passion for history